MichaelWearing/Twit-API/README.md

 ----- Create a new user - http://localhost:5000/createUser -----

-must provide req.body.username.
+MUST provide req.body.username.
 This will be the new users username.

 --------------------------------------------------